STILL RESTLESS AFTER ACTIVITY?

 EVERY DOG STARTS WITH ONBOARDING.

-After a placement review, every accepted dog starts with a 2-week onboarding block.
+After submitting a placement review, every accepted dog starts with a 2-week onboarding block.
 SPENT does not determine placement from one session.
 Fit, recovery, and owner compliance are confirmed before ongoing placement.

 - 4 total runs across 2 weeks